New method to revisit the gravitational lensing analysis of the Bullet Cluster using radio waves: Introduction

 Nevertheless, the formula obtained in Ref.~\cite{Francfort:2021oog} pertains to the reduced shear, rather than the shear itself: in their derivation, they ignored the size change of galactic images in the gravitational lensing to simplify the calculation, and only considered the shape change.
 Here, we show that the shear in their formula should be replaced by the reduced shear if we consider the size change.
 This is a great advantage because this new formula for the reduced shear can be directly applied for the reanalysis of the gravitational lensing effect at the Bullet Cluster.

 The organization of this paper is as follows.
 In Section~\ref{gravitationallensing}, we give a brief introduction to the gravitational lensing analysis, as a background to understand subsequent sections.
 In Section~\ref{currentmethod}, we explain the current method to estimate the gravitational lensing effect, in particular, the reduced shear.
 In Section~\ref{newmethod}, we present our new method to estimate the reduced shear.
 In Section~\ref{francfortsformula}, we review the main results of Ref.~\cite{Francfort:2021oog}, which illustrate how we can improve the gravitational lensing effect estimation using the polarization data of radio emissions.
 In particular, we will present a new formula for shear, derived in Ref.~\cite{Francfort:2021oog}.
 In Section~\ref{ournewformula}, we demonstrate that the formula for shear should be a formula for reduced shear.
 In addition, we recast the formula in terms of the second brightness moments already measured and used in the gravitational lensing analyses of the Bullet Cluster.
 In Section~\ref{discussion}, we conclude our paper with discussions.
-In Appendix~\ref{A}, we provide a detailed calculation of the error of the reduced shear obtained from our new formula.
+In Appendix~\ref{appendixkeyformula}, we present a detailed derivation of our key formula for the reduced shear.
+In Appendix~\ref{B}, we provide a comprehensive calculation of the error of the reduced shear obtained from our new formula.